What is it about punctuation marks that cause so many bad sentence constructions?

 Did you hear me???
 I wrote a book!!!
 Let me tell you all about it…..

 Some people are so passionate.
 It’s inspiring, really, except when I’m reading a novel or some other piece of writing that should be professional quality.
-It’s one thing when my friend on Facebook tell me that her kid just said Mama!!!
-It’s another thing entirely when a character in a novel is really, really, very excited!!!
+It’s one thing when my friend sends a text to tell me that her kid just said Mama!!!
+It’s another thing entirely when a character in a novel is really, very, extremely excited!!!

 When you use three question marks instead of one, does the question become deeper?
 More mysterious?
 Is an expression with three exclamation points more exciting or more imperative than an expression with just one exclamation point?
 And what’s up with using more than three dots in an ellipsis?
 Does a five-dot ellipsis mean it’s taking you longer to trail off than a three-dot ellipsis?

 While this usage is acceptable in casual settings (and really, what usage isn’t acceptable in casual settings?), it’s a bit much when you’re writing at the professional level.
 Too many punctuation marks distract the reader and make the text look sloppy.
 They also render a pushy, in-your-face, or desperate tone.
-But like I said, on Facebook, they’re kinda cute.
+But like I said, in text messages, they’re kinda cute.

 There’s this thing called an ampersand